luiz-pereira/CoffeeHub-React-Redux/README.md

 - npm install inside /client
 - run rake start (which uses Foreman to initiate both the web and the api servers)

+To use the app:
+- Sign up
+- click see coffees
+- choose any coffee and see the description
+- save and unsave any coffee
+- saved coffees will be shown in your "saved coffees"
+- the login information is persisted through a local cpoy of the webtoken

 the structure of the app is as follows.

 * Homepage with coffee pictures and a nice explanation